The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Specifically, this method allows updates only to a predefined list of fields, distinct from those available during initial form creation in the paymentIntent object.
 Updates are limited to select parameters within the partialIntent object.

-It is important to note that attempting to update fields not defined in the allowed list result in an error response. product_id string 36 Required*
+It is important to note that attempting to update fields not defined in the allowed list results in an error response. product_id string 36 Required*

 Description